Nigel Planer

 Nigel George Planer (born 22 February 1953) is a British actor, writer and musician.
-His television credits include playing Neil in the sitcom The Young Ones and Ralph Filthy in the sitcom Filthy Rich & Catflap, as well as narrating the children's animated series Grizzly Tales for Gruesome Kids.
-He has appeared in many West End musicals, including original casts of Evita, Chicago, We Will Rock You, Wicked, and Charlie and the Chocolate Factory.
+His television credits include playing Neil in the sitcom The Young Ones, Ralph Filthy in the sitcom Filthy, Rich and Catflap and narrating the children's animated series Grizzly Tales for Gruesome Kids.
+He has appeared in many West End musicals, including as part of the original casts of Evita, Chicago, We Will Rock You, Wicked, and Charlie and the Chocolate Factory.
 He has also appeared in Hairspray.
 He won a BRIT award in 1984 and has been nominated for Olivier, TMA, WhatsOnStage, and BAFTA awards.

 Early life

 Nigel Planer is the son of Dr George and Lesley Planer and was brought up in Mortlake, London.
-He has two brothers, Geoffrey and Roger (a businessman and a musician).
-His father George (d.
-2016) established a company which pioneered technology in controlled-rate freezers, IVF and stem cell research.
+He has two brothers, Geoffrey and Roger, a businessman and a musician, respectively.
+His father, George (d.
+2016), established a company that pioneered technology in controlled-rate freezers, IVF and stem cell research.
 His mother, Lesley (d.
-2000) was a speech therapist.
+2000), was a speech therapist.
 Nigel attended Westminster School in central London, where he wrote a satirical play about the school with fellow pupil Stephen Poliakoff.
 He began a degree course in African and Asian Studies at the University of Sussex, but dropped out to study acting at the London Academy of Music and Dramatic Art.

 Career

 Planer was a founding member of the London Comedy Store and The Comic Strip – pioneers of the alternative comedy movement in the United Kingdom.
 Planer appeared with Peter Richardson as part of the double act "The Outer Limits".
 Planer and Richardson also wrote the That's Life! parody on Not the Nine O'Clock News.
-With Christopher Douglas, he created the spoof actor character "Nicholas Craig", who appears in book, radio, TV and articles as well as live; including, in 2011, in Stewart Lee's At Last!
+With Christopher Douglas, he created the spoof actor character Nicholas Craig, who appears in book, radio, TV and article form as well as live; including, in 2011, in Stewart Lee's At Last!
 The 1981 Show at the Royal Festival Hall, London, and in 2022 in Nicholas Craig's Podcom.
 Planer is also the author of several books, plays, radio plays and TV scripts as well as a small volume of poetry.
 He was awarded an honorary Doctor of Arts degree by Edinburgh Napier University in June 2011.